0vercl0k/wtf/README.md

 1. Create a [fuzzer module](https://github.com/0vercl0k/wtf/blob/main/src/wtf/fuzzer_hevd.cc), write the code that [inserts a test-case](https://github.com/0vercl0k/wtf/blob/main/src/wtf/fuzzer_hevd.cc#L20) into your target and define [the](https://github.com/0vercl0k/wtf/blob/main/src/wtf/fuzzer_hevd.cc#L81) [various](https://github.com/0vercl0k/wtf/blob/main/src/wtf/fuzzer_hevd.cc#L98) [conditions](https://github.com/0vercl0k/wtf/blob/main/src/wtf/fuzzer_hevd.cc#L127) to [detect crashes](https://github.com/0vercl0k/wtf/blob/main/src/wtf/fuzzer_hevd.cc#L109) or [the end of a test-case](https://github.com/0vercl0k/wtf/blob/main/src/wtf/fuzzer_hevd.cc#L69).

+1. You can also create your own mutator / generator by subclassing the [Mutator_t](src/wtf/mutator.h) interface.
+The [fuzzer_tlv_server.cc](src/wtf/fuzzer_tlv_server.cc) is a good example to understand how you would go about implementing your own.

 At this point you should start to iterate and verify that the fuzzer module works as expected.
 The execution backends are a blackbox so you should generate execution traces to make sure it goes through the right paths, does the right things.
 During this phase I mainly use the [bochscpu](https://github.com/yrp604/bochscpu) backend as it is fully deterministic, starts fast, generating execution traces is possible, code-coverage comes for free, etc. Overall, it's a nicer environment to develop and prototype in.

 Once you are satisfied with the module, you can start to look at making it work with the [winhv](https://github.com/0vercl0k/wtf/blob/main/src/wtf/whv_backend.h) / [kvm](https://github.com/0vercl0k/wtf/blob/main/src/wtf/kvm_backend.h) backends if you need it to run under those.
 One major difference between the *bochscpu* backend & the others, is that the others use software breakpoints to provide code-coverage information.
 As a result, you'll need to load the modules you want coverage for under [IDA](https://hex-rays.com/IDA-pro/) and use the [gen_coveragefile_ida.py](https://github.com/0vercl0k/wtf/blob/main/scripts/gen_coveragefile_ida.py) script to generate a simple JSON file that gets loaded by wtf.
 You are free to generate this JSON file yourself using whatever tool you would like: it basically is a list of basic-blocks virtual addresses.